A nation of smokers: which countries smoke the most worldwide?

 It can also be beneficial for contributing towards the cost of inpatient hospital treatment for some illnesses that can be caused by smoking, such as lung cancer (provided you hold an appropriate level of cover and have served the relevant waiting periods).

-To get a better understanding of how private health insurance can be of benefit to you and to browse available policies, view our page on private health insurance here.
+To get a better understanding of how private health insurance and extras cover can be of benefit to you and to browse available policies, view our page on private health insurance here.

 Methodology & Sources